-32. What does the Police Act say?
+33. What does a Police Act say?

-The Police Act talks about what the police can and cannot do; how the police force will be organised; what ranks there will be; who will supervise the force; who will make appointments; what punishment and disciplinary actions the police will face for any wrongdoing.
+Police acts usually talk about what the police can and cannot do; how the police force will be organised; what ranks there will be; who will supervise the force; who will make appointments; what punishment and disciplinary actions the police will face for doing wrong.
 It also lays down some rules for the public to follow.

-33. Why does the Police Act have offences by the public in it?
+34. Why does the Police Act have offences by the public in it?

 These few offences are put in to make sure that everyone keeps roads and public spaces clean, uncluttered, safe, decent and free from disease.

 For instance, the police can immediately arrest a person for letting animals roam around on the road, slaughtering them, or being cruel to them.
-People who obstruct the road, or dirty it, put goods out for sale on the road without a licence, are indecent, drunk or riotous, or neglect to make sure that dangerous places like wells were kept safe by fencing etc can also be arrested immediately.
+People who obstruct the road, dirty it, put goods out for sale on the road without a licence, are indecent, drunk or riotous, or neglect to make sure that dangerous places like wells were kept safe by fencing, etc can also be arrested immediately.

-34. What does 'rule of law' mean?
+35. What does 'rule of law' mean?

-It means that we - all of us, high or low, rich or poor, man or woman, and even the government and public servants like the police - have to obey the law and must live according to the laws that are laid down in our country under our Constitution.
+It means that we, all of us, high or low, rich or poor, man or woman, even the government and public servants like the police, have to obey the law and must live according to the laws that are laid down in our country under our Constitution.
 No one is above the law.
 It also means that every action by the police has to be according to the law and, if not, the police will be accountable before the law.
 It also means that the laws that are made must be reasonable, just and apply to all of us in a fair way.

-35. Can a police officer be punished if he has done wrong?
+36. Can a police officer be punished if he has done wrong?
 Yes.
-A police officer, just like anyone else can be punished if he breaks the law.
+A police officer just like anyone else can be punished if he breaks the law.
 In fact, because he is a person entrusted with upholding the law he should be punished more severely for breaking it.
-There are many means of punishing a police officer who has done wrong.
-If he has committed a crime then he can be brought before the courts and tried just like anyone else.